freesoul/edgarito/README.md

 financials = asyncio.run(main())
 ```

-FMP profile, income statement, balance sheet, and cash-flow responses are cached separately below `cache/providers/fmp/`.
+FMP profile, income statement, balance sheet, and cash-flow responses are cached separately below `<cache_path>/providers/fmp/`.
 Annual and quarterly statement responses use separate snapshots.
-Statement retrieval defaults to the latest five periods, which is compatible with FMP's entry-level subscription limit; direct `FmpClient` callers can set `statement_limit` for plans that allow more.
-The API key is sent as the `apikey` query parameter and is not included in cache paths or cached responses.
+Statement retrieval defaults to the latest five periods; direct `FmpClient` callers can set `statement_limit` when their subscription allows more.
+The API key is not included in cache paths or cached responses.

 ## Programmatic retrieval and crosschecking